This is Part 2/3 of an ongoing series by User Experience Design expert Sarah Doody.

 1. Does your portfolio represent your personality and passion?

 Given that most resumes follow a very similar format, it’s not realistic to assume your personality will shine through in your resume.
-Use your portfolio to showcase you.
-In a time when companies hire as much for skill as for culture fit, be proactive and let them get to know you.
+Use your UX designer portfolio to showcase you.
+In a time when hiring managers hire as much for skill as for culture fit, be proactive and let them get to know you.

-Something to think about: When people buy houses and it’s down to multiple offers, writing a personal letter of connection will often times help a potential buyer’s offer stand out from others.
+Something to think about: When people buy houses and it’s down to multiple offers, writing a personal letter of connection will oftentimes help a potential buyer’s offer stand out from others.
 The same thing applies to your career.
-Show your personality, share your story, and allow your passions to shine.
+Show your personality, share your story, and allow your passions to shine into the final product.

-2. Does your portfolio showcase your past experience?
+2. Does your UX design portfolio showcase your past experience?

 If UX is not your first career, then the question comes up, “How much should I try to showcase the experience from my previous career?”
 The answer is, it depends!

-A good strategy is to separate your UX experience from other projects.
+A good strategy is to separate your UX experience from other design process projects and case studies.
 But again, it depends.
 If you were a psychologist and you planned and executed a research project, then that might be a project in your portfolio, framed to showcase your research skills.
 For your past experience, consider emphasizing this on your About page of your website or in a section of your PDF portfolio.